Bylaws* of the Professional Insurance Marketing Association, Inc.

 Article IX.
 Execution of Written Instruments

-All notes, drafts, acceptances, checks, endorsements, and all evidence of indebtedness of PIMA whatsoever shall be signed by two (2) Directors or by one (1) Director and one (1) agent of PIMA so designated by resolution of the Board of Directors and in such manner as these Bylaws prescribe, or as the Board of Directors from time to time may determine; and in addition, the Board of Directors may, in its discretion, authorize Directors or agents of PIMA to execute such instruments on their sole signatures within limits set from time to time by resolution of the Board of Directors.
-Endorsements or instruments for deposit to the credit of PIMA in any of its duly authorized depositories shall be made by rubber stamp of PIMA or in such other manner as the Board of Directors may from time to time determine.
+All notes, drafts, acceptances, checks, endorsements, and all evidence of indebtedness of PIMA whatsoever shall be signed by two (2) Directors or by one (1) Director and one (1) agent of PIMA, such as the Chief Staff Executive and his or her designee so designated by and in such manner as these Bylaws prescribe, or as the Board of Directors from time to time may determine; and in addition, the Board of Directors may, in its discretion, authorize Directors or agents of PIMA to execute such instruments on their sole signatures within limits set from time to time by resolution of the Board of Directors.
+Endorsements or instruments for deposit to the credit of PIMA in any of its duly authorized depositories shall be made by remote deposit captureor in such other manner as the Board of Directors may from time to time determine.

 Article X. Distributions

 No part of the gross revenues or net earnings of PIMA shall inure to the benefit of or be distributable to any individual member, Director or officer of PIMA, or any private individual, provided, however, that PIMA shall be authorized and empowered to make reasonable payments and distributions (including reasonable compensation for services rendered to or for PIMA) in furtherance of its purposes as set forth in the Articles of Incorporation and these Bylaws.